EzeRodas/moon-tts/README.md

 > Bear in mind that these credentials are personal and should **NOT** be shared with anyone.

 The only thing left is to open Moon TTS, click "Select Credentials," point to the JSON file you just downloaded, and it should be ready to use.

+If you don't have any virtual cables installed I recommend [VB Cable](https://vb-audio.com/Cable/VirtualCables.htm).
+It's simple, free, and it works.

 # Considerations